 There is a 3-month waiting period before MSP coverage begins: this is the balance of the month in which you arrive in British Columbia (BC), plus two full calendar months.
 For example, if you arrive in BC on August 25, you are eligible for MSP coverage starting November 1.

-To cover the waiting period for MSP, most new-to-UBC international students are covered by iMED health insurance for your first 3 months in Canada.
-Canadian citizens, permanent residents, and returning international students whose iMED insurance policy has already expired and are not re-enrolled for iMED are advised to join the Global Campus Health Plan during the 3-month MSP waiting period.
+To cover the 3-month waiting period for MSP, most new-to-UBC international students are covered by iMED health insurance for your first 3 months in Canada.
+Returning international students whose iMED insurance policy has already expired and are not re-enrolled for iMED are advised to purchase private temporary health insurance, such as the Global Campus Health Plan.
+If you are a part-time student, UBC employee, visiting instructor, postdoctoral fellow, or other non-student affiliate and need temporary health insurance, contact David Cummings Insurance Services (DCIS) for information about "non-student" medical insurance plan options.

-BC MSP coverage will be provided to the same expiry date as your status in Canada (e.g., study permit, work permit, visitor record), unless you leave BC for an extended period.
+BC MSP coverage will be provided to the same expiry date as your status in Canada (such as your study or work permit), unless you leave BC for an extended period.

 If you extend your study permit or get a Post-Graduation Work Permit, you must apply to extend your MSP online, otherwise you will not be covered.